Run custom JavaScript code on each incoming payload to transform, calculate, or enrich data.

 Choose between:

-Continue – Add Error to JSON: Payload continues with an
+- Continue – Add Error to JSON: The payload continues through the flow, with an

 error